rcliffd/projectweek1/README.md

 Ashleigh and Connor on the back end.

 Rich will do API research and AJAX.
+GitHub Manager.

 Possible APIs: Spotify and/or DiscCog and YouTube and/or BandsInTown